TianrunCai/Password-Generator/README.md

 Final password would be: RcD9JNT9H'
 Save simple passwords in a file, never save the sand anywhere.
 This way, final passwords would be complicated enough but we can always just memorize simple ones.

+The new password will be automatically copied to clipboard for pasting to a target place.